Massacre Academy (2021) Review

-When he made Massacre Academy, writer/director Mark Cantu (Night Zero) set out to recreate the feel of the slasher films he grew up with.
+When he made Massacre Academy, writer/director Mark Cantu (Night Zero, Wolf Hollow) set out to recreate the feel of the slasher films he grew up with.
 So much so that he set the film in the 80s based on something he’d written when he was fifteen.
 A lot of recent films have tried to recreate the classic slasher feel and many of them have failed badly, how well does this one fare?

 In 1985 Henry Lee Palmer (Dave Sheridan, Camp Twilight, The Resort) aka Carnie, the Killer Clown killed fifteen people before Lt.
 Hallenbeck (Rick Dutrow, Occurrence at Mills Creek) shot him and he drowned in a nearby lake.
 Two years later Kris McNeil (Jess Uhler, The Boonies), who survived but lost her parents, is still trying to put her life back together.
 She’s even seeing a therapist Dr. Shayne (Ashley Reign), but it’s the school’s head of psychiatry, Dr. Brady (Stephanie Swift, Red Woods) that may really need help.

-Massacre Academy frequently feels like it could be a sequel to a film you were too busy in the back seat to pay attention to when it played the local drive-in back in the 80s.
+Massacre Academy frequently feels like it could be a sequel to a film you were too busy in the back seat to paying attention to when it played the local drive-in back in the 80s.
 It captures the feel of the best of the 80s low-budget horror boom.
 There’s a likeable heroine you want to see survive and plenty of assholes you want to see meet a nasty end.
 And there are plenty of outrageously gory deaths including a spine being torn out, a mallet to the face and death by deep frier, all done without CGI.

 Many of these deaths occur near the end of Massacre Academy’s first act when Carnie invades a fraternity party.
 The resulting fast-paced slaughter reminded me of one of my favourite 80s slasher moments, the raft scene from The Burning.
 It’s some of the most impressive mayhem I’ve seen this year.
 Wisely, the film doesn’t try to top this scene, and Massacre Academy segues into a cat and mouse type of film from that point on.